ethereum/trin/README.md

 ## How to use Trin

-Check out the [Getting Started](/docs/getting_started.md) guide to quickly get up and running with Trin.
+Check out the [Trin book](https://ethereum.github.io/trin) to quickly get up and running with Trin.

 ## Experimental Status